Internship: Ruminant Health Management

-The emphasis will be on-the-farm approaches to health and reproductive management of individual ruminants as well as herds and/or flocks.
+The emphasis will be on in-the-clinic and on-the-farm approaches to health and reproductive management of individual ruminants as well as herds and/or flocks.
 There may be limited options for the intern to focus on ruminant medicine, production medicine or theriogenology of ruminants.
 Interested individuals may work with their advisory committee to receive additional training in food safety, epidemiology, government practice or with the swine and poultry industries.

 In addition to supervised clinical experiences, the intern will be expected to participate in clinical teaching of senior veterinary students and in laboratory teaching programs given to students in the first three years of the veterinary curriculum.
 Additionally, the intern will be involved in providing after-hours and weekend/holiday emergency care for ruminants in the Veterinary Teaching Hospital and Field Services.
 Participation in a research project and/or publication of case reports or other manuscripts is encouraged.